FMKolchin/Core/README.md

 # Core
 .net project
-Task management system
+Task management system.
-Server - .net core - web api
+Server - .net core - web api.
-Client side - JS
+Client side - JS.
-Authentication and authorization, retrieval from JSON instead of DB using DEPENDENCY INJECTION so that the exchange to DB is simple
+Authentication and authorization, retrieval from JSON instead of DB using DEPENDENCY INJECTION so that the exchange to DB is simple.
-Using the bootstarp library for styling
+Using the bootstarp library for styling.